 Guest experience KPIs.
 Examples of KPIs include average ratings in reviews and surveys, departmental ratings, and review or survey volume, as well as Tripadvisor rankings, and Net Promoter Score (NPS).
 Guest loyalty can be measured using metrics like stay frequency, average guest spend, and customer lifetime value (CLV).

 Aside from accounting, revenue management may be the most data-heavy department in hotels.
 Revenue managers combine external data like market demand and competitor activity with internal data like historical performance and business on the books to guide pricing decisions, inventory controls, promotions, and demand forecasting.

 Revenue management KPIs.
 Basic KPIs include average daily rate (ADR), occupancy (OCC), revenue per available room (RevPAR), and average length of stay (ALOS).
 Examples of advanced KPIs include revenue per available room (TrevPAR) and gross operating profit per available room (GOPPAR).

-Hotel marketing is another data-heavy department because it involves multiple channels, including the hotel website and search engine marketing, email marketing, and social media.
+Hotel marketing is another data-heavy department because it involves multiple channels, including the hotel website and search engine marketing, email marketing, and social media channels like LinkedIn.
 Each channel generates valuable data for measuring return on investment (ROI) and deciding where to allocate resources to generate the best results.